cs6006/cs6006.github.io/content/blog/second.md

 </center>

+That is, I wanted them to shift the numbers down by one: having `0` is way more useful than having `8`.
+I must admit that this was a bit of a stretch, and basically ended with me pleading with them to just try it out.
+Ms Zdan assured me that they would get it in the next lesson, and on that note we wrapped up.

 ### Acknowledgments

+An enormous thank you to Ms Zdan, her teaching aide Ms Jenn, and of course her delightful students.
 My time at Beverly J Martin Elementary School was facilitated by Cornell University's [<span style="font-variant: small-caps">grasshopr</span>](https://sites.google.com/view/grasshopratcornell/home) program, a volunteer organization that pairs graduate students with K-12 teachers so we can share our research with curious students.
 This is hard, important, rewarding work, and you are superstars for making it happen every year.

-An enormous thank you to Ms Zdan, her teaching aide Ms Jenn, and of course her delightful students.